-- (i) for each EP school, the base priorities for each student are used - (ii) for each FPF school, the base priorities of students are adjusted so that two combined effects: (i) the mechanical effect of the algorithm change and (ii) the potential change in parents' strategies, i.e the behavioral response.
+15When switching from a manipulable to a strategy-proof mechanism, the total effect of the transition stems from two combined effects: (i) the mechanical effect of the algorithm change and (ii) the potential change in parents' strategies, i.e the behavioral response.
 In the absence of data on parents' reported preferences and on their true preferences before and after the change of mechanism, quantifying the behavioral response requires to model and estimate parents' preferences, which necessitates a number of assumptions (for instance on the level of information that parents have).
 We do not have data on parents' preferences.
 Our approach has the advantage of not relying on any behavioral assumptions, but it comes at the cost of not being able to disentangle the mechanical and behavioral channels.